Best FCA Regulated Forex Brokers 2021

-As FCA UK takes over, it will now be maintaining the registry, however at this time it simply redirects to FSA UK website: http://www.fsa.gov.uk/register/home.do
+As FCA UK takes over, it will now be maintaining the registry, however, at this time it simply redirects to the FSA UK website.

-Authorised – is a FSA UK regulated broker.
+Authorised – is an FSA UK regulated broker.
 A firm that FSA UK has given permission to carry out regulated activities.

 EEA Authorised – is a broker that’s been registered with FSA UK, but is regulated in its home country.
 The EEA Authorised status is given to firms that are authorised in another European Economic Area (EEA) state and been given a “passport” by FSA UK to provide cross border services to UK citizens according to MIFID.
 These firms are regulated in their home country, and not by FSA UK, although must comply with standards agreed across all EEA countries.

 “Consumers considering or currently doing business with passported EEA firms (‘EEA Authorised’), may wish to ask for further information from the firm or its UK branch about its complaints and compensation arrangements.
 This is because the position may differ compared to a UK authorised firm.”